 Wound dressings can be made to perform physiological activity on their own or to produce biochemical elements that have been added to the dressing.
-Healing of a wound on skin is a spectacular biological function that contains numerous cells, growth factors, and cytokines.
-Topical bioactive compounds in the form of solutions, lotions, and balms are worthless in delivering medication to wounds because they quickly soak water and become restless [4].
+Healing of a wound on the skin is a spectacular biological function that contains numerous cells, growth factors, and cytokines.
+Topical bioactive compounds in solutions, lotions, and balms are worthless in delivering medication to wounds because they quickly soak water and become restless [4].

 Natural Inert Polymers: The dressing protects the wound while it heals and helps the skin and epidermal tissues regenerate.
-Due to its biocompatibility, biodegradability, and resemblance to macromolecules recognised by the body, some natural polymers, including polysaccharides, proteoglycans, and proteins, are frequently utilised in wound and burn therapy [5].
-They are biocompatible, biodegradable, have a unique structure, and have good mechanical properties, making them the ideal habitat for cell migration, proliferation, and differentiation.
-As a result, regenerative medicine also uses synthetic polymers to repair and restore ligaments, circulatory systems, nerves, and bones.
-For the regeneration and modification of the human epidermis as well as wound healing, tissueengineered skin is recommended, boosting the treatment in case of severe injuries to skin or in certain cases of partial burn injuries and fibroblasts and keratinocytes are biocompatible.
+Natural polymers, polysaccharides, like proteins and proteoglycans, are commonly utilised in treating and burns because of wounds their biocompatibility, biodegradability, and similarity to macromolecules recognised by the body.
+[5].
+They are biocompatible and biodegradable, have a unique structure, and have good mechanical properties, making them the ideal habitat for cell migration, differentiation, and proliferation.
+Correspondingly, regenerative medicine also uses synthetic polymers to repair and restore ligaments, circulatory systems, nerves, and bones.
+For the regeneration and modification of the human epidermis and wound healing, tissue-engineered skin is recommended, boosting the treatment in case of severe injuries to the skin or in some instances of partial burn injuries, and fibroblasts and keratinocytes are biocompatible.
 Silk is a biopolymer made up of a rapidly repeating amino acid sequence that results in a biomaterial with exceptional mechanical and biological properties.
-Silk is a feasible material for surgical sutures by its biomedical applications, good biocompatibility, flexibility, adhesion, and uptake of secretions with inflammatory response.
-Carrageenan, hydroxypropyl methylcellulose, and pectin are examples of natural polymers being used in wound dressings [6].
+Silk is a feasible material for surgical sutures by its biomedical applications, good biocompatibility, flexibility, adhesion, and uptake of secretions with little inflammatory response.
+Carrageenan, hydroxypropyl methylcellulose, and pectin are natural polymers used in wound dressings [6].

-- Natural Bioactive Polymers: Biopolymers are naturally occurring macromolecules produced the utmost level of biocompatibility by microorganisms, plants, and animals.
-The bioactive qualities of the polymers, Such substances provide an environment that is favourable for the healing process, including antibacterial. immunemodulatory, cell proliferative, and angiogenic.
-The adaptability of biopolymers including cellulose, alginate, hyaluronic acid, collagen, and chitosan, among others, has been utilised by the wound care business today.
+Natural Bioactive Polymers: Biopolymers are naturally occurring macromolecules produced to the utmost level of biocompatibility by microorganisms, plants, and animals.
+The bioactive qualities of the polymers provide an environment favourable for the healing process, including antibacterial, immune-modulatory, and angiogenic cell proliferative.
+The adaptability of biopolymers, including chitosan, cellulose, hyaluronic acid, alginate, and collagen, among others, has been utilised by the wound care business today.
 To better satisfy the requirements of contemporary wound healing, including tissue restoration, restoring damaged tissue consistency, and scarless healing, biopolymers' structural and functional qualities can be improved.
-Alginate is likely the material that is used the most in biomedical research and bioengineering [6].
-Technological developments in the fields of regeneration science. tissue technology, nanotechnology, and bioengineering have made this conceivable.
+Alginate is likely the most used biomedical research material in and bioengineering [6].
+Technological developments in science, tissue regeneration technology, nanotechnology, and bioengineering have made this conceivable.
 [7].
-The creation of an "egg-box" is the outcome of the interplay of guluronic acid (G)-rich regions on neighbouring polymer chains.
+Creating an "egg box" results from the interplay of guluronic acid (G)rich regions on neighbouring polymer chains.
 Pressure, diabetes, venous ulcers, holes, and certain oozing wounds can all benefit from alginate-based hydrophilic medical applications.
 It also has a high water-holding ability and offers a humid environment that helps wound healing by preventing the damaged tissue surface from drying up.
 Try mixing it with gauze, foams, or creams to utilize it.
-Collagen, as hyaluronic acid, provides tensile strength to the skin as well as being a biodegradable and non-toxic natural tissue matrix constituent [8]. - Synthetic Polymers: Modern wound dressing currently mostly comprises of synthetic polymers due to recent advancements in the field.
+Collagen, as hyaluronic acid, provides tensile strength to the skin and is a biodegradable and non-toxic natural tissue matrix constituent [8].

+• Synthetic Polymers: Modern wound dressing currently mainly comprises synthetic polymers due to recent advancements in the field.
 Both passive and interactive forms of dressings comprised of synthetic polymers are available.
-In addition to helping with the recovery of function under the polymer covering, non-occlusive passive synthetic polymer bandages are utilised to treat wounds.
+In addition to helping recover function under the polymer covering, non-occlusive passive synthetic polymer bandages are utilised to treat wounds.
 Gauze and tulle are two examples of these passive artificial polymers [9].
-Artificial polymer bandages that are interactive and can form a clot thus serve as a barrier to stop bacteria from enterin this area.
-They can take the form of films, foams, hydrocolloids, hydrogels, or hydrogels [10].
+Artificial polymer bandages that are interactive and can form a clot, thus serve as a barrier to stop bacteria from entering this area.
+They can be films, foams, hydrocolloids, or hydrogels [10].
 Synthetic materials are routinely mixed with organic or bioactive polymers to enhance the final wound dressing's physical characteristics.